Corporate GovernanceCorporate Governance

 【Status on Engagement with Shareholders】

-The Company is engaged in proactive and continuous dialogues with shareholders and investors, based on the aforementioned policy regarding conducting constructive dialogue with shareholders.
+The Company is engaged in proactive and continuous dialogues with shareholders and investors, based on the aforementioned policy regarding conducting constructive dialogue with shareholders .

-For details on the status please refer to the website's:(https://www.gmo-pg.com/en/sustainability/governance/)
+For details on the status please refer to the website's : https://www.gmo-pg.com/en/sustainability/governance/

 2. Capital Structure

-Foreign Shareholding Ratio
+Foreign Shareholding Ratio |

-More than 20% but less than 30%
+More than 30% |

 Status of Major Shareholders